lmarzen/esp32-weather-epd/README.md

   - Drobot's FireBeetle ESP32 models are optimized for low-power consumption (https://diyi0t.com/reduce-the-esp32-power-consumption/).
 The Drobot's FireBeetle 2 ESP32-E variant offers USB-C, but older versions of the board with Mirco-USB would work just fine too.

-  - Firebeelte ESP32 models include onboard charging circuitry for lithium ion batteries.
+  - Firebeelte ESP32 models include onboard charging circuitry for a 3.7v lithium-ion(LiPo) battery.

   - FireBeetle ESP32 models include onboard circuitry to monitor battery voltage of a battery connected to its JST-PH2.0 connector.